 - 1. What is financial system?

 - 2. What are the main components of a financial system?

 - 3. What is a financial market?

 - 4. What is money market?

 - 5. What is capital market?

 - 6. What is meant by primary market?

 - 7. What do you mean by secondary market?

 - 8. What is initial public offer?

 - 9. What do you mean by new issue market?

 - 10. What is stock exchange?

 - 11. What is call money?

 - 12. What do you mean by development financial institutions (DFIs)?

 - 13. Give the full forms of DFHI, MMMFs, CCIL and IPO.

 - 14. When was the report of Narasimham Committee published?

+- 15. What is unregulated credit market?

+- 16. What are the different categories of unregulated credit agencies in India?

+- 17. What is a hundi?

 - 1. Make a classification of financial markets. - 2.
 Briefly distinguish between money market and capital market. - 3.
-Distinguish between organised financial market and unorganised financial market. - 4.
-Distinguish between primary security market and secondary security market. - 5.
+Distinguish between organised financial market and unorganised financial market.

+- 4. Distinguish between primary security market and secondary security market. - 5.
 Describe the recent reforms introduced in the money market of India. - 6.
-Describe the reforms introduced in the capital market of India in recent years.
+Describe the reforms introduced in the capital market of India in recent years. - 7.
+Mention the main features of money lenders as a source of credit in the Indian credit market. - 8.
+Write a note on finance brokers operating in the unregulated credit market of India. - 9.
+Briefly describe the activities of money lenders operating in the unorganised credit market in India. - 10.
+Give a brief description of para-banking institutions which operate in the unregulated credit market of India.

-1. Briefly describe the structure of Indian financial markets.

-2. Discuss the major functions of financial markets in India.

-3. Write a brief description of the major reforms in Indian financial markets in recent years.
+- 1. Briefly describe the structure of Indian financial markets.
+(Section 6.3) - 2.
+Discuss the major functions of financial markets in India. - 3.
+Write a brief description of the major reforms in Indian financial markets in recent years.